rust-lang/rust-wiki-backup/Doc-building-for-android.md

 Instructions to build a cross compiler to Android on ARM, to cross compile Rust sources, and to run resulting binaries follow.

-1. setup android ndk standalone tool chain with platform=14 option
+1. Setup android ndk standalone tool chain with platform=14 option

     Download android NDK version _r9_ or later (you might not be able to build jemalloc with previous version) from http://developer.android.com/tools/sdk/ndk/index.html